 As the bride approaches the ceremonial altar holding on to her father's arm, the groom nervously takes a peek at the scene surrounding him.
 In one corner not so far away are the gifts, which shortly will be exchanged.
 The family members of the two stand proudly around in a festive atmosphere.
 Is this taking place in upstate New York, a tropical garden in Miami, or a quaint old church in Old Montreal?

 In earnest it could be any of those locations, but it could well have happened somewhere in ancient Mesopotamia.
-In western society some aspects of modern family relationships and composition can be traced to ancient Mesopotamia and Babylonia.
-Ideas such as the wedding, marriage, and divorce began developing then.
-Through innumerable legal documents from the Sumerian to the Seleucid period, we see the individual as father, son, brother, or husband.
-The root of these relationships started with a proposal, followed by the marriage contract, and ending with the wedding.
+In Western society, some aspects of modern family relationships and composition can be traced to ancient Mesopotamia and Babylonia.
+For example, ideas such as weddings, marriage, and divorce began developing during this period.
+In looking through innumerable legal documents from the Sumerian to the Seleucid period, we see the individual take on roles such as father, son, brother, or husband.
+The root of these relationships started with a proposal, followed by the marriage contract, and ended with the wedding.
 The young Mesopotamian couple then chose where to live.
 In certain circumstances, the male had to decide whether to have another wife or a concubine.
-In no time, the newlyweds begot children.
-The father, as the head of the family, had complete authority over them.
-This authority extended to such matters as adoption and inheritance.
-How big the family unit got depended where in Mesopotamia it formed.
+In no time, the newlyweds had children.
+As the head of the family, the father had complete authority over them.
+The patriarchal authority extended to such matters as adoption and inheritance.
+In terms of family size, it depended on the region in Mesopotamia.

-As previously stated, the components of a modern family including marriage, wedding, and the relationships coming about from the birth of children goes back to Mesopotamia.
+As previously stated, the components of a modern family including marriage, weddings, and the relationships coming about from the birth of children go back to Mesopotamia.
 The Mesopotamians codified this aspect of human life and established for almost every possibility a law or code of behavior starting an evolution still going on today